Henry Piddington: Scientific pursuits

 Henry Piddington was the third of eight (excluding a ninth child who died at infancy) children born to an innkeeper at Lewes, James John Piddington (1757–1837) and his wife, Elizabeth Ann (1762–1835).
 The family moved to Uckfield in 1802–03 where the Henry would have encountered travelling sailors at the inn where his father worked.
 Little is known of his early sailing life but he rose to command a ship and by 1824 he was living in Bengal and settled in Calcutta (city in India) around 1831 and took an interest in scientific pursuits.
 He worked in sugar refining and was a foreign secretary of the Agricultural and Horticultural Society of India till 1837.
 In 1833 he wrote Examination and analysis of some specimens of iron ore from Burdwan and On the fertilising principles of the inundations of the Hugli in the Journal of the Asiatic Society of Bengal.
 He was then appointed curator of the newly established Museum of Economic Geology in Calcutta in 1844 and over the next decade he continued to publish many scientific papers on geology, botany, mineralogy, and meteorology in India.

 In 1832, he compiled a list of the plants of economic importance and from 1835 he wrote on a variety of topics including descriptions of fish, reviews of fossil finds in South America and on geology.
 He sometimes reviewed and translated content published in other journals.

 Law of Storms

-In 1833 a cyclone hit Calcutta and Piddington took little interest in it but in 1838 he stumbled on the "Law of Storms" by (then) Lt.-Colonel William Reid and this led him to return to his sailing experience and take an interest in ship logs.
+In 1833 a cyclone hit Calcutta.
+Piddington took little interest in it but then in 1838 stumbled on the "Law of Storms" by (then) Lt.-Colonel William Reid, and this led him to return to his sailing experience and take an interest in ship logs.
 He was assisted by Captain Christopher Biden, the Master Attendant at Madras.
 Piddington also corresponded with R. W. Redfield who worked on storms around North America.
 His interest led the government to send all records of storms to Piddington from September 1839.